 Animal owners, animal welfare agencies and the Mansfield Shire Council have a "duty of care" to plan and provide for the needs of animals, particularly in an emergency.
-This Plan looks at the roles, responsibilities and arrangements between the various stakeholders within the Mansfield Shire for the delivery of all emergency response, relief and recovery activities in relation to animal welfare.
+This Plan looks at the roles, responsibilities and arrangements between the various stakeholders within the Mansfield

+Shire for the delivery of all emergency response, relief and recovery activities in relation to animal welfare.
 It puts in place various activities and processes so that animal welfare is provided for both during and after an emergency event.

 This Plan emphasises that animal welfare is the primary responsibility of the owner (or person in charge).
-Residents need to develop their own personal emergency plan including provision for their animals and livestock and enact their plan early during an emergency (or Code Red day).
+Residents need to develop their own personal emergency plan including provision for their animals and livestock, and enact their plan early during an emergency (including Extreme and Catastrophic (Code Red) forecast days).